diehardnet/maximals/README.md

-# Maximum Malicious valueS
+# Maximum corrupted Malicious values (MaxiMals)

-MaxiMalS is a set of Transformers hardened for reliability.
+MaxiMals is a set of Transformers hardened for reliability.

 # Getting started